Welcome to High School Transformation

 For transformation to be meaningful, equitable, and impactful, high schools will need to activate their full community in service of transformation and elevate the voice of students at every step.

-Along the transformation journey, schools will be responsible for…
+Along the transformation journey, schools—whether new or existing—will be responsible for…

-This requires elevating student voice throughout the journey, expanding the understanding of student experience through such tools as the Educational Opportunity Audit (EOA), and involving students meaningfully every every step of the way. - Activating and engaging the school community around transformation
+This requires elevating student voice throughout the journey, understanding the student experience, and involving students meaningfully every every step of the way.

-Schools will invite a broad and diverse set of community members to become involved in the school transformation effort—as advocates, contributors, and, in some cases, leaders in the work. - Developing ambitious, impactful, and academically rigorous school design concepts
+A broad and diverse set of community members need to become involved in the school transformation effort—as advocates, contributors, and, in some cases, leaders in the work.

-This often involves inviting new voices in to spark fresh ideas and adopting innovative, flexible mindsets that allow schools to fundamentally reimagine what is possible in high schools. - Implementing school design concepts
+This often involves inviting new voices in to spark fresh ideas and adopting innovative, flexible mindsets that make it possible to fundamentally reimagine what is possible in high schools.

-This often involves prototyping, piloting, and scaling the school concept with support from the district and community.
+This often involves prototyping, piloting, and scaling the school concept with support from the district, community, or other partner.

 A District’s Role in Transformation

-For transformation to be ambitious, sustainable, and enduring, the district will need to not only provide ongoing support to schools, but also transform its own ways of working.
+For transformation to be ambitious, sustainable, and enduring, the district will need not only to provide ongoing support to schools, but also to transform its own ways of working.

-Along the transformation journey, districts perform several essential roles…
+Along the transformation journey, a district performs several essential roles…

 This often involves building the organizational capacity for change.
 For example, a district might establish a design lab to lead transformation efforts.